GreptimeTeam/docs/docs/nightly/en/user-guide/logs/write-logs.md

 - `db`: The name of the database.
 - `table`: The name of the table.
 - `pipeline_name`: The name of the [pipeline](./pipeline-config.md).
 - `version`: The version of the pipeline.
+Optional, default use the latest one.

 ## Body data format